Crell/php-rfcs/modules/spec-brainstorm.md

 ## Goals

 1. Give the optimizer a larger "set" of files to operate on at once.
 This has, we believe, many possibilities for improved performance as the optimizer can be smarter.
-In the extreme case, it has similar options to an AOT compiled language.
+In the extreme case, it has similar options to an AOT (Ahead-Of-Time) compiled language.
 2. Define a limited scope for module-based visibility and similar functionality.
 3. Make it easier to support non-PSR-4-style file organization.
 Aka, allow loading many symbols from one file.
 This is especially helpful if those files contain non-autoloadable symbols (functions, constants, etc.)